How to prevent getting sick with measles

 Is the MMR vaccine safe?

-If I already received the MMR vaccine, should I get another?
+If I have already received the MMR vaccine, should I get another?

 If I think I’m sick with measles, what should I do?